Yoga of Mental Health Workshops → More Info

 Podcast transcript

 Janie Lamour: Hi, everybody.
-We're going to will speak to Dr. Swami Shankardev Saraswati today about what he'll be sharing with us at Yoga Day 2025 in Sydney.
+We're going to speak to Dr. Swami Shankardev Saraswati today about what he'll be sharing with us at Yoga Day 2025 in Sydney.
 Yes, we have you.
 Hi.
-Swami Shankardev, you have so many years of working in health, and you'll discuss mental health at Yoga Day.
+Swami Shankardev, with many years of experience in health, will discuss mental health at Yoga Day.
 Tell us more about yourself.

 Swami Shankardev: I've been doing this work for about 50 years.
 I started in 1975 with my first consultation.
 It's been a while.
 As a young person, I was drawn to yoga from the age of 13.
-I read my first book on yoga, called the Third Eye by Lobsang Rampa, which was very popular then.
+I read my first book on yoga, titled "The Third Eye" by Lobsang Rampa, which was very popular at the time.
 Later in the sixties, I had the good fortune to meet several gurus coming to Australia from India.
 Then I met my guru in the early seventies and went to India to study.
-I lived with him for 10 years there, then returned to the West and developed my medical practice as a yoga therapy practice.
+I lived with him for 10 years there, then returned to the West and developed my medical practice, which incorporated yoga therapy.

-In my practice, I work with a range of chronic physical and medical conditions, doing one-on-one work combined with group classes.
+In my practice, I work with a range of chronic physical and medical conditions, offering one-on-one sessions in combination with group classes.
 My primary focus has been yoga psychology, yoga psychotherapy, and spiritual evolution.
 How do we understand mental illness from a larger sacred framework?
-How do we see what we're going through from a soul perspective rather than purely clinical?
+How can we view what we're going through from a soul perspective, rather than purely clinically?

-Clinical work is important because suffering must be reduced, but once we get things balanced through whatever methods are needed, cognitive behavioral work, sometimes medication, herbs, lifestyle changes, we can move into deeper work with people who are open to that approach.
+Clinical work is important because suffering must be reduced.
+However, once we achieve balance through various methods, including cognitive behavioral work, medication, herbs, and lifestyle changes, we can move into deeper work with individuals who are open to that approach.
 The combination of Eastern and Western methods works amazingly well.

 I call this the yoga of medicine, combining the best of these different worlds.

 Janie Lamour: Amazing.
 I was looking through your website and encourage everyone to visit BigShakti.com.
 You've got podcasts, a blog, and lots more.
-There's so much on this website.
-The Core Strength and Calm Mind course interests me because my yoga is based on Chinese medicine, which is about developing the core and seeing a calm mind emerge.
+There's a wealth of information on this website.
+The Core Strength and Calm Mind course interests me because my yoga practice is rooted in Chinese medicine, which focuses on developing the core and cultivating a calm mind.
 Tell me about your approach.

-Swami Shankardev 2: I was lucky to work with different teachers from various traditions.
+Swami Shankardev: I was fortunate to work with teachers from diverse traditions.
 I studied with a great chi gong master and became interested in understanding the differences and universal elements within Indian, Chinese, and Tibetan traditions.
 The Core Strength and Calm Mind approach involves grounding, alignment, and pulsation.
 From an Ayurvedic perspective, mental illness is often a disturbance of the air and space element, which isn't part of the Chinese system, which has different ways of describing the elements.
-In Ayurveda, we think of psychological and emotional issues as a disturbance of the subtle elements, air and space, called vāta in Sanskrit.
+In Ayurveda, we consider psychological and emotional issues as disturbances of the subtle elements, air and space, known as vāta in Sanskrit.

 Grounding is crucial for bringing people out of their head or feeling states, back into their body and the earth.
 We develop the ability to feel the earth, working with breath in the lower Jao (the energy of the belly in Chinese systems) and bringing that into relationship with other chakras.